orb-community/pktvisor/README.md

 ### Linux Static Binaries (Stand Alone, x86_64)

-pktvisor provides statically linked, dependency free linux binaries for each individual pktvisor tool.
+Finally, pktvisor also provides statically linked, dependency free Linux binaries for each individual pktvisor tool (pktvisord, pktvisor-cli and pktvisor-reader).
 These are the smallest, most compact versions of the binaries.

 pktvisord:
 ```shell